 Jolien Gijbels is a doctoral researcher attached to the Cultural History since 1750 Research Group at the University of Leuven.
 In her PhD dissertation, she analyses the religious beliefs and ideological convictions of Belgian physicians in the nineteenth century.
 Her research focuses on medical debates within the subfield of gynecology and obstetrics, where ideological division was clearly at play.
-In the past years she has researched the disposal of dissected human remains and medical debates about the post-mortem cesarean operations for reasons of baptism in nineteenth-century Belgium.
+In the past years she published on the disposal of dissected human remains, postmortem caesarean sections and obstetric dilemmas in nineteenth-century Belgium.

 Joffrey Liénart (ULB)